-In Schools: Primary school students learn about growing food, community and cooperation in the classroom and in the GROW Project gardens on the front lawns their primary.
+In Schools primary school students learn about growing food, community, and cooperation in the classroom and in the GROW Project gardens on the front lawns their primary.
 Subscribe to our monthly newsletter to watch the upcoming growth of this fantastic hands-on learning program!

-From the Farm and Grocery Store: Every year, Loving Spoonful volunteers reclaim tens of thousands of pounds of healthy, surplus, perishable food from farms, grocery stores and others and distribute it to over 30 agencies that feed our low-income neighbours and others who need good food, providing the healthy food for tens of thousands of meals here in Kingston.
-Gardeners Grow A Row for donation as well.
-Now we also deliver directly to 9 Fresh Food Market Stands that anyone can access.
-Set up strategically to serve those most in need!
+From the Farm and Grocery Store: Every year, Loving Spoonful volunteers reclaim tens of thousands of pounds of healthy, surplus, perishable food.
+They pickup from farms, grocery stores, and others and distribute to over 40 agencies that feed our low-income neighbours and others who need good food, providing for tens of thousands of meals here in Kingston.

-In Community Gardens: Loving Spoonful convene the Community Garden Network for the City of Kingston, offering hands-on workshops, supporting the community gardens and making gardening irresistible.
+In Community Gardens, Loving Spoonful convenes the Community Garden Network for the City of Kingston, offering hands-on workshops, funding opportunities, supporting the community gardens to make gardening irresistible.

 What People Are Saying

 "Loving Spoonful's experience working with youth ... has allowed them to hone programming to maximize its effectiveness, creating comfortable learning environments and affecting change in youths' food choices and cooking skills.
 Their approach is always fun, inclusive, participatory and educational."

 "With Loving Spoonful we spend time with nature… in the sun… and there’s never any packaged snacks, we eat it all right from the garden."

 "Loving Spoonful’s fresh food deliveries are AMAZING.
 As a service provider for clients who live in poverty it is wonderful to be able to offer fresh food.
 We educate our clients on the various types of produce in the stand and help them with meal ideas."

 — Julie Langan - The John Howard Society